Estimated Reading Time: 5 Minutes

-When you purchase a single-family property with road frontage, it is just a matter of checking if the water meter is installed on the sidewalk.
-Or you can ask your home inspector to check for the location.
+In many countries, the water connection on a property is a straightforward matter; in Costa Rica, it can be or not.
+When you purchase a single-family property with road frontage, it is simply a matter of verifying whether the water meter is installed on the sidewalk.
+Or you can ask your home inspector to confirm the location.

-If the water is community managed and the cost is included in the HOA fees, you don’t have to worry about it.
+If the water is community-managed and the cost is included in the HOA fees, you don’t have to worry about it.

 When should you worry?